We suggest you read the entire text of this document to get an overall and complete view of what we offer,

 is to provide computerized report examples and templates

 for written reports.
-Moreover, if reports can be completed
+Moreover, if documentation can be completed

 off-site, our clinicians are free to complete the work at